varabyte/kobweb/README.md

 > (which compressed down to 60K before being sent over the wire).
 >
 > For most practical use-cases, a 60K download is not a deal-breaker, especially as most images are many multiples
 > larger than that.
-But users should be aware of it, and if this is indeed a concern, you may need to avoid using Kobweb
+But developers should be aware of this, and if this is indeed a concern, you may need to avoid using
-> workers on your site.
+> Kobweb workers on your site.

 # Advanced topics